RonenNess/GeonBit.UI/README.md

 - Improved sliders and scrollbars behavior and steps count.
 - Added optimizations to only recalculate entities destination rect when needed.
 - Changed default fonts.
+- Added option for LineSpace with size 0.

 ## Credits